RALPH@home

 6) Message boards : Cafe RALPH : Anyone out there?
 (Message 1662)

-Posted 2589 days ago by Moderator9
+Posted 18 May 2006 by Moderator9

-Hi, I\'m wondering how many people are really reading these Ralph fora.
-Stop by post a note, say \"HI\".
-Technically, you could post a blank message and that\'d be OK with me too.
+Hi, I'm wondering how many people are really reading these Ralph fora.
+Stop by post a note, say "HI".
+Technically, you could post a blank message and that'd be OK with me too.

 thanks